-I am deep into retirement, some twenty years deep, and these cartoons I do are a way of crystallizing what I see and hear, understand and fail to understand.
+I am deep into retirement, some twenty-six years deep.
+These cartoons I do are a way of crystallizing what I see and hear, understand or fail to understand.

-The style speaks for itself: loose, sketchy, light.
+The style is obvious: loose, sketchy, light.
 To date, I have used Corel Painter to 'watercolour' the sketches.
 I will be trying ink line sketches for a time.

 Occasionally, pieces are published.
 I do some philosophical ones, since I am trained academically in the subject and have pursued my interest in the subject during my life, and these have appeared in the British magazine, Philosophy Now.
 Other than that, I simply distribute new sketches to those of my friends and acquaintances who say they'd be interested.
 Anyone who reads this and would like to see the new efforts, email me: firstname.lastname@example.org.